Symeon the New Theologian: Discourses

 The Discourses are the central work of Symeon's life, and were written during his time as abbot at St. Mammas (980–998).
 They consist of thirty-four discourses, along with two pieces on thanksgiving, that were given as talks to his monks and others interested in the spiritual life—often at St. Mammas during Matins services—and then compiled and likely edited by Symeon himself.
 They were widely read in Constantinople even before Symeon's exile.
 Their style maintains the personality of Symeon as expressed in his live talks: simplicity, sincerity, humility, speaking from the heart, and "full of fire and persuasion."
 There is no obvious sequence or order to the Discourses—the topics are apparently a collection of talks given during different liturgical seasons or at feast days of saints.

 There are two main themes running through the different discourses.
 One is the traditional theme of the early hesychasts and mystical theologians of the Christian East, especially the practices of faith (praxis) and asceticism (askesis) that they frequently taught as the way to reach direct experience of God (theoria).
 Specific practices discussed by Symeon include: repentance, detachment, renunciation, mercy, sorrow for sins, faith, and contemplation.

-Symeon's other main emphasis is the power of the Holy Spirit to transform, and the profound mystical union with God that is the end result of a holy life.
+Symeon's other main emphasis is the power of the Holy Spirit to transform, and the profound mystical union with God that is the result of a holy life.
 Symeon referred to this as the Baptism of the Holy Spirit, compared to the more ritualistic Baptism of water.
 Symeon believed that Christianity had descended into formulae and church ritual, which for many people replaced the earlier emphasis on actual and direct experience of God.
 The Discourses express Symeon's strong conviction that the life of a Christian must be much more than mere observance of rules, and must include personal experience of the presence of the living Christ.
 Symeon describes his own conversion and mystical experience of the divine light.